ingorichtsmeier/two-datasources-camunda-spring-boot/README.md

 INFO 35076 --- [           main] o.s.b.a.h2.H2ConsoleAutoConfiguration    : H2 console available at '/h2-console'.
 Databases available at 'jdbc:h2:./customer-db1', 'jdbc:h2:./camunda-db2'
 ```

-If you see only a single database here, something in the configuration is missing.
+If you see only a single database here, something in the configuration is wrong.
 I stumbled over the missing `@Qualifier` on the beans.